 comment 101 comment by: Fraundorfer Aeronautics AG The reasoning behind this instead of implementing a PPL(G) is the following: 1.
 Gyroplanes piloted with PPL(A)/CPL(A) 1.1.
 Flight Characteristics, Procedures and Pilot workload speaking for a PPL(A) / CPL(A) flight crew license with a class rating "Gyroplane" 1.1.1.
 A Gyroplane flies and handles a lot like a fixed wing aircraft with a few exceptions (see next argumentation points) which could be best instructed in a class rating training course.
 1.1.2.
 Procedures differ from a fixed wing aircraft mainly in ground operations like start and taxi and the initial part on the takeoff phase until climb out.
 The takeoff roll and landing roll distances are greatly reduced.
-Making it possible to land or takeoff from very short runways.
-This speaks clearly for a class rating in perspective of safety.
-1.1.3.
-Pilot workload is very much comparable to fixed wing aircraft in a SEP or SET class rating.
-However, it is impossible to enter a stall or spin with a gyroplane, which speaks for the aircraft itself.
+Making it possible to land or takeoff from very short 1.1.2 Pilot workload is very much comparable to fixed wing aircraft in a SEP or SET class rating However it is impossible to enter a stall or spin with a gyroplane, which speaks for the aircraft itself.
 1.2.
 Safety 1.2.1.
 In case of experienced pilots the class rating "gyroplane" is taught in an ATO environment to the desired skill level.
 1.2.2.
-In case of a new student pilot the scope and detail of a PPL(A) training already exists and can be used to train student pilots in the gyroplane class.
+In case of a new student pilot the scope and detail of a PPI (A) training already exists and can be used to train student pilots in the gyroplane class.
 1.2.3.
 Instructors and evaluators would be generated from a much more experienced background and thus ensuring a much safer environment.
 1.2.4.
 Future gyroplanes could be different from the existing ones.
 Therefore, the safe operation and qualification of pilots could be controlled via a class rating where each gyroplane has to be listed in the class rating list and specific training has to be accomplished (like the SET class rating).